Cryptact/crypto-db/README.md

    - `ns_[key]` - (varies) additional, arbitrary information about `ns_id`, such as the name of the cryptocurrency in the namespace.

 - `composite/<namespace>.json` - define a mapping from one `ns_id` to multiple CryptoIDs when the namespace consider multiple CryptoIDs as one cryptocurency.
 This is often used to chart prices continuously before and after crypto-actions.
+  - `composite_id` - unique identifier for this composite, starting with "CC" followed by 10 random characters as in CryptoID.
+  - `ns_id` - id in the namespace.
+  - `ids` - CryptoIDs which compose this composite.

 ### About CryptoID
 CryptoID is used to uniquely identify a cryptocurrency and represents one blockchain or a token on a blockchain such as ERC20 Token on Ethereum.